JoeSuber/CardSnake/README.md

 get your command line to where you copied/cloned all the CardSnake files and type:

->> python populate.py

-(stuff happens)

->> python picfinder.py
+>> python popu_pic_orient.py

-(stuff happens for a few minutes)
+(stuff happens, data is acquired, pics downloaded for maybe 20 minutes)

+next, type:

 >> python orientation.py

-(on the first run, it may take a while to calculate and store all the DCT data, maybe 20 minutes)

-(when done, a camera view pops up. press 'c' or 'f' or 'Esc' to quit)
+A camera view pops up. press 'c' (capture) or 'f' (faces only) or 'Esc' (to quit)

 Make funny faces into your web cam, or show it the art on a card.
 It will show you what is most similar.

-Update / check for new data by re-running the above stuff in order.
+Update / check for new data by re-running 'popu_pic_orient.py'.
-It only updates what needs updating so it will be much faster.
+It only updates what needs updating so it will be much faster now.

-Notice that you now have a /CardSnake/pics/ sub-directory full of all the up to date card images (.jpg format).
+Notice that you now have a local /CardSnake/pics/ sub-directory full of all the up to date card images (.jpg format).
 29,500+ of them as of this date.

 Have fun!